PaddlePaddle/book/01.fit_a_line/README.md

 The source code for this tutorial lives on [book/fit_a_line](https://github.com/PaddlePaddle/book/tree/develop/01.fit_a_line).
 For instructions on getting started with PaddlePaddle, see [PaddlePaddle installation guide](https://github.com/PaddlePaddle/book/blob/develop/README.md#running-the-book).

 ## Problem Setup
 Suppose we have a dataset of $n$ real estate properties.
-These real estate properties will be referred to as *homes* in this chapter for clarity.
+Each real estate property will be referred to as **homes** in this chapter for clarity.

 Each home is associated with $d$ attributes.
 The attributes describe characteristics such the number of rooms in the home, the number of schools or hospitals in the neighborhood, and the traffic condition nearby.